Sahil280599/sahil2128/README.md

-- 👉 you can follow our page [THE DYNAMIC GEEK](https://www.instagram.com/dynamic__geek/?hl=en) for Python Projects and more.
+- 👉 You can follow our page [THE DYNAMIC GEEK](https://www.instagram.com/dynamic__geek/?hl=en) for Python Projects and more.
 - 💬 Ask me about Tech related stuff.
 - 📫 How to reach me: [Instagram - @MR.HUNTER](https://www.instagram.com/hunterr__28/) , [Linkedin - Sahil Tripathi](https://www.linkedin.com/in/sahil-tripathi-5852b5184/)
 - 😄 Pronouns: He/His.